NiklasEi/bevy_kira_audio/README.md

 You can either control a whole audio channel and all instances playing in it ([`channel_control` example](examples/channel_control.rs)), or a single audio instance ([`instance_control` example](examples/instance_control.rs)).
 Both ways offer audio transitions with Tweens supporting multiple easings.

+### Spacial audio

+There is limited spacial audio support.
+Currently, only the volume of audio and it's panning can be automatically changed based on emitter and receiver positions.
+Take a look at the [`spacial` example](examples/spacial.rs) for some code.

 ## Compatible Bevy versions

 The main branch is compatible with the latest Bevy release.